wst24365888/libstreamvbyte/README.md

 `libstreamvbyte` is a `C++` implementation of [StreamVByte](#reference), with `Python` bindings using `pybind11`.

 [StreamVByte](#reference) is a integer compression technique that use SIMD instructions (vectorization) to improve performance.
-The library is optimized for CPUs with the `SSSE3` instruction set (which is supported by most x86_64 processors), and can also be used with ARM processors and other 32-bit architectures, although it will fall back to scalar implementations in those cases.
+The library is optimized with `SSSE3` intrinsics, which are supported by most x86_64 processors.
+It uses `sse2neon` to translate `SSSE3` intrinsics to `NEON` intrinsics for `ARM` processors.
+The library can also be used with other 32-bit architectures, although it will fall back to scalar implementations in those cases.

 With `libstreamvbyte`, you can quickly and efficiently compress integer sequences, reducing the amount of storage space and network bandwidth required.
 The library is easy to use and integrates seamlessly with `Python` via `pybind11` bindings.
 Whether you're working with large datasets or building a distributed computing system, `libstreamvbyte` can help you improve performance and reduce the resources needed to handle your data.